Melancias/ad_projecto4/README.txt

         The program cam be safely shut down, by pressing either ctrl+C or ctrl+Z In the eventuality of an unexpected error occurring, if will print 'ERROR' and exit the program

+        UNKNOW:

+        With every request, the client gives the following warning:
+        ```py
+        /Library/Python/2.7/site-packages/requests/packages/urllib3/util/ssl_.py:334: SNIMissingWarning: An HTTPS request has been made, but the SNI (Subject Name Indication) extension to TLS is not available on this platform.
+This may cause the server to present an incorrect TLS certificate, which can cause validation failures.
+You can upgrade to a newer version of Python to solve this.
+For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings
+          SNIMissingWarning
+        /Library/Python/2.7/site-packages/requests/packages/urllib3/util/ssl_.py:132: InsecurePlatformWarning: A true SSLContext object is not available.
+This prevents urllib3 from configuring SSL appropriately and may cause certain SSL connections to fail.
+You can upgrade to a newer version of Python to solve this.
+For more information, see https://urllib3.readthedocs.io/en/latest/advanced-usage.html#ssl-warnings
+          InsecurePlatformWarning
+        /Library/Python/2.7/site-packages/requests/packages/urllib3/connection.py:340: SubjectAltNameWarning: Certificate for localhost has no `subjectAltName`, falling back to check for a `commonName` for now.
+This feature is being removed by major browsers and deprecated by RFC 2818.
+(See https://github.com/shazow/urllib3/issues/497 for details.)
+          SubjectAltNameWarning
+        ```

+        This does not affect the normal execution of the application

 2. Personalised libraries

     database.py